-- Pasta: Feta cheese is such a fantastic addition to your spaghetti!
+- Pasta: This is a typical idea for your Italian night.
+And feta cheese is such a fantastic addition to your pasta!
 Just a minimal amount of this cheese will maximize the yumminess of this Italian cuisine.

 Catch up on the world’s latest trend with this fantastic baked feta pasta recipe.